arbrahul/ITACA1_linux-basic-appservice/README.md

 # Pre requisites:

-An azure subscription
+--An azure subscription

-A resource group with SQL server (hardcoded servernames, resource group names etc should be changed per need)
+--A resource group with SQL server (hardcoded servernames, resource group names etc should be changed per need)

 Another resource group with a keyvault
 A key named sqlsecret and value = the password used while creating SQL server